bluzelle/curium/docs/rest/buildrest.md

         Use "blzcli [command] --help" for more information about a command.

-4. Start the Light-client Daemon (LCD) on the command line using thes rest-server command with the "--node" argument to specify the IP address of a Curium node in the zone to connect to
+4. Start the Light-client Daemon (LCD) on the command line using thes rest-server command with the "--node" argument to specify the IP address and RPC (TCP) port (typically 26657) of a Curium node in the zone to connect to

         blzcli rest-server --node <host>:<port>